R/mts_setTimeAxis.R

 get timezone from mts

-is missing, the start or end of
+If either startdate or enddate is missing, the start or end of

-the timeseries in mts
+the timeseries in mts will be used.

-If neither startdate
+If neither startdate nor enddate is a POSIXct value

-is supplied, the timezone will be inferred from
+AND no timezone is supplied, the timezone will be inferred from

-the most common timezone found in mts
+the most common timezone found in mts.

 Desired start date (ISO 8601).